 You open the washer lid or door after running your washer only to discover the items in the wash load don’t appear to have moved and are soaking wet; or worse, the items are still sitting in several inches of water.
 Why is this happening?
-If your washing machine model utilizes a drive belt, it’s very likely the belt has worn out or has broken.
+If your washer’s model utilizes a drive belt, it’s very likely the belt has worn out or the washing machine belt has broken.

 What does a washing machine belt do?

 Not all washing machine drive systems are the same.
 Some top-load models are considered “direct drive”, meaning the motor will use a drive coupler to agitate or spin the tub and operate the drain pump, or the washer will use a stator and rotor to accomplish this.
 The use of a stator and rotor is the most common drive system for front-load washer models.
 Still, there are many top-load and front-load models that rely on a drive belt to rotate the tub and operate the drain pump.